tirmizee/SQL-ORACLE-Example/README.md

 - <b>UNION</b> : The UNION set operator returns all distinct rows selected by either query.
 That means any duplicate rows will be removed.
 - <b>UNION ALL</b> :

+### UNION with simple

+    SELECT
+        department_id,
+        department_name
+    FROM departments
+    UNION
+    SELECT
+        department_id,
+        department_name
+    FROM departments

+### UNION ALL with simple

+    SELECT
+        department_id,
+        department_name
+    FROM departments
+    UNION ALL
+    SELECT
+        department_id,
+        department_name
+    FROM departments

 ### SEQUENCE

 ### MIN & MAX